Friday 25 November 2016

 "It was great to be part of such an absorbing international itinerary involving students from Solent's music performance, production, promotion, digital music and TV courses.
 I really felt that the students made impact on their overseas visit, and their performances were delivered with such talent and enthusiasm.

-"Seeing SSU Alumni Samm Henshaw and Stefan Adamson performing to a sold out venue in the heart of Amsterdam, certainly proves what is possible at SSU and provided much inspiration for our students."
+"Seeing Solent alumni Samm Henshaw and Stefan Adamson performing to a sold out venue in the heart of Amsterdam certainly proves what is possible at Solent and provided much inspiration for our students."

 Esther Frake, Senior Lecturer on Solent's popular music performance course, is excited about the opportunities for collaboration that this trip opened up: